kasirajanss93/klaviyo-weather/Readme.md

 Usability

-- The app by default simpler and provides easy-of-use.
+- The app by default is simple and provides easy-of-use.
 Just in matter of time the user can subscription to location

 - To improve the current app, instead of having a list of values for selecting locations, a map can be displayed, so it will be easier for the user to visualize straight away